+Assessment Details % of Course

+Grade

+Exam 1 50+ questions taken from the study guide

+Question types: multiple choice, true/false

+Content: Give Me Liberty, chapters 15-17

+Exam date listed in Instructor Plan / schedule

+Exam 2 50+ questions taken from the study guide

+Question types: multiple choice, true/false

+Content: Give Me Liberty, chapters 18-21

+Exam date listed in Instructor Plan / schedule 000/

+Book Quizzes (2) 20 questions taken from the study guide 90%

+Question types: multiple choice

+Book Quiz 1: Geronimo

+Book Quiz 2: FDR Meets Ibn Saud

+Quiz dates listed in Instructor Plan / schedule

+• These two grades will be averaged and count as

+one exam grade

+• The lowest grade of Exam 1, Exam 2 or the

+Book Quiz Average will be dropped

+The remaining grades will be added to the final

+exam

+Extra Credit points will be added only to exams

+or quizzes

+• 50+ questions taken from the study guide

+Question types: multiple choice, true/false

+Content: Give Me Liberty, chapters 22-28

+Exam date listed in Instructor Plan / schedule

+2-5 question quizzes given weekly, except during 10%

+exam / book quiz weeks.

+Question types: multiple choice, true/false

+Based on that week's lectures/podcasts.

+These can also be used to track attendance.

+• The number & frequency of these quizzes are at

+the discretion of the instructor.

+• 2 highest grades of Exam 1, Exam 2 or the Book 100%

+Quiz Average will be added to the final exam, 10070

+extra credit and the class participation grade to

+calculate the course grade

-Assessment Details % of Course Grade Exam 1 50+ questions taken from the study guide Question types: multiple choice, true/false Content: Foner, Give Me Liberty, chapters 1-5 Exam date listed in Instructor Plan / schedule Exam 2 50+ questions taken from the study guide Question types: multiple choice, true/false Content: Give Me Liberty, chapters 6-8, 10 Exam date listed in Instructor Plan / schedule 000/ Book Quizzes (2) 20 questions taken from the study guide Question types: multiple choice Book Quiz 1: Battle of New Orleans Book Quiz 2: What They Fought For Quiz dates listed in Instructor Plan / schedule These two grades will be averaged and count as one exam grade 90% The lowest grade of Exam 1, Exam 2 or the Book Quiz Average will be dropped The remaining grades will be added to the final exam Extra Credit points will be added only to exams or quizzes Final Exam 50+ questions taken from the study guide Question types: multiple choice, true/false Content: Give Me Liberty, chapters 11-14 Exam date listed in Instructor Plan / schedule Class Participation 2-5 question quizzes given weekly, except during exam / book quiz weeks.
+Book Quiz 1: Geronimo Book Quiz 2: FDR Meets Ibn Saud Quiz dates listed in Instructor Plan / schedule These two grades will be averaged and count as one exam grade The lowest grade of Exam 1, Exam 2 or the Book Quiz Average will be dropped The remaining grades will be added to the final exam Extra Credit points will be added only to exams or quizzes 50+ questions taken from the study guide Question types: multiple choice, true/false Content: Give Me Liberty, chapters 22-28 Exam date listed in Instructor Plan / schedule 2-5 question quizzes given weekly, except during exam / book quiz weeks.
 Question types: multiple choice, true/false Based on that week's lectures/podcasts.
 These can also be used to track attendance.
-10% Course Grade • 2 highest grades of Exam 1, Exam 2 or the Book Quiz Average will be added to the final exam, extra credit and the class participation grade to calculate the course grade.
-100%
+The number &amp; frequency of these quizzes are at the discretion of the instructor.
+2 highest grades of Exam 1, Exam 2 or the Book Quiz Average will be added to the final exam, extra credit and the class participation grade to